outadoc/repo-lang-history/README.md

 This tool generates language history data for every commit in your repository.
 It uses `github-linguist` to generate the language stats.

+The historical data is written to a CSV file, and you can use another built-in tool to display it on a graph.

 # How to use

 ## Generate statistics history